 - Garden at the AccessABLE community garden and help people with disabilities grow their gardening abilities

-Volunteer for the arts
+Volunteer for the arts in Columbus

 If you can recite the past 3 Met Gala themes, know the difference between impressionism and expressionism, or thrive by immersing yourself in the arts and culture scene, volunteering for these charities is 100000% up your alley.
 You can promote arts and culture in Columbus, and provide a great outlet for people to express themselves, process emotions, discover new depth to themselves, and create beauty.